NLKNguyen/vim-starter-kit/README.md

+**Update May 21, 2015**: There are new tools being developed.
+After that, this project will be undergoing major revision.
+Check back in August.

 #Vim Starter Kit

 Get your Vim ready for real coding within a minute with Vim Starter Kit.
 Whether you just begin your Vim journey or has been into it for awhile, this starter kit can save you a great deal of time for configuration to set your Vim up as a real coding environment.